0 renames as 0.jpg, 1.jpg, 2.jpg… ·

 The Complete Image Compression Guide: Quality, Performance, and Everything In Between

 Image compression is the highest-leverage optimization most websites never fully exploit.
-A single uncompressed product photo can weigh more than the entire JavaScript bundle powering your page.
-This guide covers how compression actually works, which settings move the needle for real use cases, and how to build a workflow that keeps every image lean — without sacrificing the quality your audience expects.
+A single uncompressed hero image can weigh more than your entire JavaScript bundle — and unlike JS, you can't split or defer the hero image that sets your LCP.
+This guide covers how compression actually works under the hood, which settings move the needle for specific use cases, and how to build a workflow that keeps every image lean without the constant manual effort.

 Lossy vs. Lossless: Choosing the Right Compression Type